David B. Lank

 Research Interests

 Population consequences of individual decision making in animals, including relationships between animal behavior, ecology, population and conservation biology, and evolution.
-My specific expertise is with the ecology of mating and parental care systems and migration in precocial birds.
+My specific expertise is with the ecology of mating systems and migration in precocial birds.

 Teaching and Supervisory Experience